imsrpk02/Razorpay-Clone/README.md

     CSS
     Tailwind CSS
 ### Contributing
 This project is intended to serve as a frontend showcase and does not require backend integration.
-However, contributions related to enhancing the UI/UX, optimizing styles, and refining responsiveness are welcome.
+Contributions related to enhancing the UI/UX, optimizing styles, and refining responsiveness are not accepted or expected.

 ### Note
     This project is a personal showcase and reference.